George Washington professor’s racial hoax claim stokes anger

-Krug did not respond to a requeston her blog page for comment.
-The university declined to comment, but said in a tweet, “We are aware of the post by Jessica Krug and are looking into the situation.
-We cannot comment further on personnel matters.”
+Krug did not respond to a request on her blog page for comment.

+In a statement released Friday night, University Provost Brian Blake and Dean Paul Wahlbeck wrote: “Dr. Krug will not be teaching her classes this semester.
+We are working on developing a number of options for students in those classes, which will be communicated to affected students as soon as possible.”

-The blog post expresses deep remorse, calling the deception, “the very epitome of violence, of thievery and appropriation.”
+The blog post attributed to Klug expresses deep remorse, calling the deception “the very epitome of violence, of thievery and appropriation.”

 The writer blames “unaddressed mental health demons” dating back to childhood and says she frequently thought of confessing the deception, “but my cowardice was always more powerful than my ethics.”